Readers’ Comments: Media obsession with Sushant Singh Rajput case is a diversion from real problems

 I am a woman too, but it does not mean if another woman is wrong I should support her.
 Even procuring drugs, consuming them and getting them for others is a crime which she has admitted to Narcotics Control Bureau, so what is all this fuss about.
 Bollywood should wake up be fair to all the right and good people in the industry. – Juhi P Ramchandani.

 I cannot understand at this moment what is more important for the media?
 To put Rhea Chakraborty behind the bar or how the country is moving.
 The government has decided to retrench employees with three months of notice.
 The finance minister is showing god when asked about the country’s financial conditions, the manufacturing industry is dying but you have no time to discuss that.
-Shame on you. – Rana Chakraborty.
+Shame on you. – Rana Chakraborty

-While there is no doubt that Ronny Sen means well in his attempt to strip the current discourse on drug use of its moral overtones, there is a deep contradiction at the heart of the article that ultimately undermines its purport (Rhea Chakraborty arrest shows how India sees drug addiction as moral crisis – not the illness it is).
-He makes a very important point at the beginning when he writes that the Narcotic Drugs and Psychotropic Substances Act is “not able to successfully differentiate between a recreational drug user and an addict”.
-That, ideally, should have been the thrust of the overall argument, but he fails to follow up.

-Instead, he turns towards positioning addiction as an “illness”.
-He writes, “We have to start in more basic and fundamental ways: first, by recognising addiction as an illness and not confusing this with a misguided moral or ethical position.”
-What he fails to point out is that any medicalisation of addiction is fraught with moral and ethical positions.
-To insist on viewing addiction as an “illness” is to make a deeply insidious moral claim.
-To be sure, I am not seeking to deny the physiological basis of addiction.
-It is well-established that habitual drug-use transforms the brain in lasting ways.
-But so do other habitual patterns of behaviour.

 Period leave for women